Defense, Dowdle lead South Carolina to 24-7 win vs. Kentucky

-Dowdle ran for 102 yards and a 30-yard touchdown, his second time surpassing the century mark in three games.
+Dowdle surpassed the century mark for the second time in three games.
 But Dowdle appeared to injure his left leg less than two minutes into the fourth quarter and needed support to make the sidelines as the crowd chanted “Rico, Rico.”

+Dowdle said his ankle got rolled, but he expected to be OK when South Carolina plays at No. 3 Georgia in two weeks.

 Feaster gave South Carolina a second 100-yard rusher with 107 yards (67 in the final period) and touchdown runs of 2 and 19 yards.
 It’s the first time the Gamecocks had a pair of 100-yard rushers in SEC play since 2001 when Andrew Pinnock and Derek Watson did it in a win over Vanderbilt with Lou Holtz as coach.

+Feaster won a pair of national titles with Clemson, but wanted a new setting where he could showcase the skills that made him a five-star prospect coming out of high school.
+It had been slow going at times for South Carolina’s run game this season until the breakthrough against Kentucky.

+The win “proves a lot,” Feaster said.
+“Just that hard work and dedication will take you far.
+Even if the results weren’t immediate, just keep pushing, keep fighting.”

-The Gamecocks defense did the rest, pressuring Kentucky quarterback Sawyer Smith throughout and giving up just 111 yards total the first three quarters.
+The Gamecocks certainly did, pressuring Kentucky quarterback Sawyer Smith throughout and giving up just 111 yards total the first three quarters.
 The Wildcats broke up a shutout on Chris Rodriguez’s 2-yard scoring run with 2:32 left in the game.

 “This was a commanding win and that’s what we needed going into an off week,” Muschamp said.